Beyond Good and Evil (album): Background and writing

 The title of the record is a reference to Friedrich Nietzsche's 1886 book of the same title, and it briefly had the mock working title of Bring Me the Head of Dave Grohl, referencing the frontman of Foo Fighters, and also the former drummer of Nirvana.
-In 2006, singer Ian Astbury claimed via the band's website that his preferred choice for the record's title was Demon Process.
+Ian Astbury's original choice for the record's title was The Demon Process.

 "My Bridges Burn" was originally titled "Save Me"; "Breathe" originally had the slightly longer title "Breathe (You Bastard)" along with an overdub of keyboards after the guitar solo which was later removed; and "Speed of Light" went through several different titles: originally titled "Black California", then "Who Plays the Devil" before the band decided on its final title.

 Reception

 Q Magazine described Beyond Good & Evil as combining "Metallica, nu-metal and the slightly psychedelic ambience of '85's Love while AllMusic praised the album as "heavy metal for the new millennium."